What is a Let in Tennis?

 In tennis, a let is any instance where players replay an entire point except when it’s called on a second serve.

 There are a few different instances when a player or umpire may call a let.
-To start, we’ll cover the service let, which is the most common.
+To start, I’ll cover the service let, which is the most common.

 Service Let